OctopusDeploy/blog/blog/2022-q3/q3-template-folder/database-template-authorization/index.md

 ![SQL - Deploy DACPAC with AAD Auth support Authentication Selector](dacpac-authentication-selector.png)

-SQL - Deploy DACPAC with AAD Auth support is written in PowerShell and makes use of DLL files that are part of the SQL Server installation.
-Because of this, it may not work on the Linux operating system.
+SQL - Deploy DACPAC with AAD Auth support is written in PowerShell and makes use of .NET standard DLL files that are part of the SQL Server installation or SQL Server PowerShell module.
+Because of this, it does not work on the Linux operating system.

 ## Conclusion
-Use of cloud-native authentication within Octopus Deploy is a topic that comes up quite a bit.
-To continue to support our customers with the best experience possible, the Solutions team took it upon themselves to augment popular database deployment templates to use modern, cloud authentication for databases.
-Happy Deployments!
+The Octopus Community recognizes the advantages of utilizing authentication mechanisms offered by cloud providers.
+In this post, I've listed templates that have been updated with cloud provider authentication functionality.

 ## Learn more